imshyam/RollCall/README.md

 #RollCall
-###Android App
+###About
 ___
->now manage attendance with android application
+- now manage attendance with android application
->>also keep them synchronised with google-spreadsheets
+- also keep them synchronised with google-spreadsheets

 ###Installation
 ___